 As for the little portraits, next day an Italian painter called on him, and Descartes sought no further explanation.

 Delicious!
 Descartes, the Great Rationalist, first concludes God's tossing thunderbolts at him, then sees in the dark by means of mysterious sparks, then decides on his life-course on the basis of a dream within a dream, while taking dream-ESP for granted...

 But that is science.
-In 1619 philosophy/science consisted of the rote acceptance of classical authority.
+In 1619 most scholars still trusted classical authorities and the Bible.
 Descartes, however strangely he theorizes about the meaning of his experiences, has begun observing.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books